hindu-comm/mail_stream_advaita-l/2017/09/The_safe_way/183__Praveen_R._Bhat.md

 > sarcastic personal comment
 >

-​...​
+...

 > when I myself severely lacking those qualities.
 >

-​Thanks for your honesty here.
+Thanks for your honesty here.
 In any case, I don't think you are lacking qualities, but only openness towards sub-commentators.
 Even that wouldn't have been an issue, hadn't your focus been to quote their negativity only instead of samanvaya, being a little considerate towards those who don't